amdghasemi/amdghasemi.github.io/_pages/ML4Eng_ECE601_Sp24.md

 ## Machine Learning for Engineers

-I had the pleasure of instructing a graduate-level course, **Machine Learning for Engineers**, at the University of Massachusetts Amherst (UMass Amherst).
-This course, with 64 registered students, was meticulously designed to cover the breadth and depth of machine learning, with a special emphasis on its applications in engineering.
-From foundational principles to cutting-edge technologies, the curriculum was tailored to empower students to harness the potential of machine learning in solving complex engineering challenges.
+I'm instructing a graduate-level course, **Machine Learning for Engineers**, at the University of Massachusetts Amherst (UMass Amherst) this Spring.
+This course, with 64 registered students, has been meticulously designed to cover the breadth and depth of machine learning, with a special emphasis on its applications in engineering.
+From foundational principles to cutting-edge technologies, the curriculum has been tailored to empower students to harness the potential of machine learning in solving complex engineering challenges.

 ### Course Highlights